spencertiberi/manual50/notes/cs50tools.md

   - This will pause program at any line of code.
     - Can see the value of variables at that point in time.
     - Can step through the program one step at a time.
-- Can view and modify values of all variables during execution
+- Can view and modify values of all variables during execution.

 ##### `style50`
 - There are many good ways to style code, but infinitely many more ways to do it poorly.